headphonejames/you-are-interesting-hugo/content/en/what-and-who.md

 This is an experiment in trying to foster a fleeting but meaningful connection in a space that sometimes feels devoid of it.
 Ideally, we will create a safe, simple format to briefly engage and learn something about each other.

-The "no tech talk" rule is in place to increase odds of connection.

 # Who am I?

 ![headphone james](img/headphone-phone-call.jpg)